Chapter 12:

 Probably until they either caved or Kyubi called it off, then.
 Wonderful.

-He caught Hirano's swing on his gauntlet, wincing when it cracked, and snapped off a badly-aimed one-handed shot just below the core.
+He caught Hirano's swing on his gauntlet, wincing when it cracked, and shot one-handed just below the core.
 This time, the other didn't back off, pressing in and slamming his shield into Lachlan's face.

 "Lachlan!"

-It flashed bright and arms pulled around him, a hand on the back of his head shoving his face into a shoulder that smelled of blood and sweat and a home he could never go back to.
-Breath catching in his throat, his hands clawed to shield his protector, his right half-pinned.
+It flashed bright and arms pulled around him, shoving his face into a shoulder that smelled of blood and sweat.
+His breath caught in his throat; his hands clawed to shield his protector, his right half-pinnedโ

 The light burned right through them.
 A flash of agony stuck choking in his lungs and then nothing.

-He swore he could smell charred cloth and hair and the greasy stink of overcooked meat.
-He gagged on it and swallowed hard, his stomach threatening to turn over, the projection a little more distant than his physical body with the sizzling tingle digging sharp claws in his arms and the pressing need to not throw up in a cramped space the size of a tomb shoving in.
+He swore he could smell charred cloth and hair, and the greasy stink of overcooked meat.
+He gagged on it and swallowed hard, his stomach threatening to turn over, the projection distant to the sizzling tingle digging sharp claws in his arms and the pressing need to not throw up in this coffin.

 That was a beam.
-That's the kind of beam they used.
+That was the kind of beam they used.

 Get it together.
 He heard his teammates talking, and he ignored them, tightening his jaw and pulling the Samurai out of the way of a neat swing as if it were a dragon slipping out of Tobira's hands.
 But unlike Tobira, this gnat wanted to break his construct.